PubliusV/data-philosophy/README.md

 ### Learning From Projects That Didn't Land

-**Post-mortem, post-mortem, post-mortem.**
+Nobody does post-mortems enough, at least in my experience (FAANG friends, tell me it's better up there, please).
 If you don't actually sit with what went wrong, your failure will only ever be that: a failure.
 You have to actually get feedback, look at what happened, work through key inflection points (whether in decision-making or execution), and develop systems (where appropriate) to mitigate them, without being overly bureaucratic or creating processes that slow everyone down.

 I've had projects that didn't land.
 Media mix models that never got deployed because leadership changed mid-project.
 Segmentation work that sat unused because the organization wasn't ready to act on it.
 Forecasting that was accurate but didn't lead to proactive decisions because the stakeholder was risk-averse.